“They were my friends,” Bill “Beard” Corino said. “Those people became my friends.”

 One patient’s memory in particular stood-out to Corino, a woman whom he “transported for a very long time.”

-A repeat resident in her own right, Corino had got to know her as she went in and out of their rehab services twice.
+A repeat resident in her own right, Corino got to know her as she went in and out of their rehab services twice.

-Soon after her passing, the husband of the deceased spouse contacted Corino by calling his cell phone, extending his gratitude to him for how he treated his wife while under his care in her final days since he could not see her himself.
+Soon after her passing, the husband of the deceased spouse personally contacted Corino by calling his cell phone, extending his gratitude to him for how he treated his wife while under his direct care in her final days since he could not see her himself.

-“I actually had a conversation with him, he finally contacted the receptionist there and got my phone number and called me just to chat and let me know that he appreciated everything that I did for his wife,” Corino recalled.
+“I actually had a conversation with him, he finally contacted the receptionist there and got my phone number and called me just to chat and let me know that he appreciated everything that I did for his wife,” Corino said.

 He knew that this cohort of COVID-19 confirmed cases were all carriers of the death-inducing virus, and so did Administrator Rebecca “Becky” Butler.

 Corino was assigned to drive seven COVID-19 positive residents to dialysis appointments, and he had no objections to assisting them, but he demanded to do it his own way.

 “To be fair, I had what I needed on the bus because I flat-out refused to do it unless I did,” he stated.
 “It was still cold out.
 You can’t put someone in a metal box with the heat blowing germs around.
 So, I told them, ‘Look, I’m not going to drive unless I have the proper equipment.’”

 Despite Butler being aware that Corino was expected to come in physical contact with seven COVID-19 positive residents, as his responsibilities stipulated – this consideration became irrelevant to her.